ColeVahey/mult/README.md

 system with multiple users for Mult to have any use.

 ### Installing Mult.
 Mult is an Instant Message program for 2 users.
-The first step in the installation is sourcing the `initialsetup` file using `. initialsetup` in this directory.
-Once both users have run this initialsetup file, you will both need to source your .bashrc file, `source .bashrc` and you'll be ready to go!
+To complete the installation, both users must source the `setup` file using `. setup`.
+Once this is complete, you'll be ready to go!
 Type 'mult' from the command line to access the chat.
 Chat history can be accessed in your `~/.mult/.history.txt` file.